ShivamJha2436/JavascriptQuestions/JavaScript Questions 5b6ca1fbbafe4341bce0a3314a73db2d.md

 # **21. what is async await in JS?**

 Async simply allows us to write promises-based code as if it was synchronous and it checks that we are not breaking the execution thread.
 It operates asynchronously via the event loop.
 Async functions will always return a value.
 It makes sure that a promise is returned and if it is not returned then JavaScript automatically wraps it in a promise which is resolved with its value.

+# **22. Explain Callback hell ?
+Callback hell, also known as "Pyramid of Doom," is a term used in JavaScript development to describe a situation where multiple nested callbacks make the code difficult to read, understand, and maintain.
+This typically occurs when dealing with asynchronous operations, such as handling AJAX requests, file I/O, or timers, which depend on each other or have complex dependencies.